3: DNA Profiling

 Restriction enzymes, recognition sequences, gel electrophoresis, and applications in DNA profiling.

-Click to show Palindromic Words in English example problem
+Click to show Determining True/False Statements About English Palindromes example problem

-Click to show Blood Typing Test Interpretation example problem
+Click to show Identifying Blood Typing Test Results example problem

 During a blood typing test, anti-A, anti-B, and anti-D antibodies are added to a blood sample along with a control.
 A visible reaction indicates the presence or absence of the corresponding antigens.

-What would the test results look like for someone with B+ blood type?
+What would the test results look like for someone with A+ blood type?

-Click to show HLA Genotype Inheritance (2 Markers) example problem
+Click to show Determining HLA Genotype Inheritance (2 Markers, Black) example problem

 HLA genotyping serves as a key component in the field of immunogenetics.
 It is used for understanding individual variations in immune responses.
 This molecular technique identifies unique alleles on paired chromosomes.
 It's particularly vital in organ transplantation for matching donors and recipients.
 Finding a correct match reduces the chance for graft rejection.

-A mother has a HLA genotype of A6,B2 on one chromosome and A5,B6 on the other chromosome.
+A mother has a HLA genotype of A9,B2 on one chromosome and A3,B8 on the other chromosome.

-The father has a HLA genotype of A9,B5 on one chromosome and A8,B8 on the other chromosome.
+The father has a HLA genotype of A5,B5 on one chromosome and A2,B9 on the other chromosome.

 Which one of the following combinations is a possible genotype for their offspring?

-Click to show HLA Genotype Inheritance (3 Colored Markers) example problem
+Click to show Determining HLA Genotype Inheritance (3 Markers, Color) example problem

 HLA genotyping serves as a key component in the field of immunogenetics.
 It is used for understanding individual variations in immune responses.
 This molecular technique identifies unique alleles on paired chromosomes.
 It's particularly vital in organ transplantation for matching donors and recipients.
 Finding a correct match reduces the chance for graft rejection.

-A mother has a HLA genotype of A7,B3,C5 on one chromosome and A4,B9,C4 on the other chromosome.
+A mother has a HLA genotype of A7,B9,C3 on one chromosome and A5,B8,C4 on the other chromosome.

-The father has a HLA genotype of A6,B7,C2 on one chromosome and A1,B5,C1 on the other chromosome.
+The father has a HLA genotype of A9,B4,C2 on one chromosome and A2,B1,C6 on the other chromosome.

 Which one of the following combinations is a possible genotype for their offspring?

-Click to show Restriction Enzyme DNA Strand (10 length) example problem
+Click to show Determining Restriction Enzyme DNA Strand Products (10 Length, 3 Sites) example problem

 DNA Strand Question: